 Camillus "Demo Knife" Review

-The knives pictured below are what is known as the Camillus Model 1760.
-The Model 1760 is the Army version of the Demo knife.
-The two Army knives I own are stamped 1981 and 1991 at the base of the blade.
-The year stamp was the year that the knife was manufactured.
+The knives shown below are the Camillus Model 1760, which is the Army-issued version of the Demo knife.
+The two Army knives in my collection are stamped with the years 1981 and 1991 at the base of the blade, indicating the years they were manufactured.

 Camillus "Demo Knife" review

-Click on the picture below to enlarge it.
-You will see the words can opener stamped on the can opener.
-Not sure why this is the only tool that is stamped as what it is.
-The can opener is a very robust tool and one of the best that I have used on a knife.
-The can opener can be used as a church key if needed.
+If you click on the image below to enlarge it, you'll notice the words "can opener" stamped on the can opener itself.
+It's interesting that this is the only tool labeled with its specific function.
+The can opener is a particularly robust and reliable tool, and in my experience, it's one of the best I've used on a knife.
+It’s also versatile enough to serve as a church key if needed.

 Camillus Demo Knife tools